 But we’re here to separate the fact from the fiction, the expectation from the reality.

 Reality: There’s No Experience Required

-Having previous experience or knowledge can make things a little easier, but it’s not always not necessary.
+Having previous experience or knowledge can make things a little easier, but it’s not always necessary.
 To get into college, you will need GCSEs or BTECs.
-For university, you generally need A-Levels or an Access to Higher Education Diploma.
-Things are different when it comes to training courses.
+You generally need A-Levels or an Access to Higher Education Diploma for university.
+However, things are different when it comes to training courses.